The Best New Zealand Beaches, Lakes and Rivers for Summer Swimming.

 Getting There: The Pelorus River is at the northern end of the South Island in the Marlborough region located approximately midway between Blenheim and Nelson where State Highway 6 crosses the Pelorus River at Pelorus Bridge Scenic Reserve.

-Don’t jump off the Bridge: 15 meters (49 feet) above the Pelorus river the Pelorus Bridge overlooks the Pelorus river, it is hard to judge just how deep the water is at any given time and unfortunately there have been instances of broken arms, legs and ribs with some fatalities – no thanks!
+Don’t jump off the Bridge: 15 meters (49 feet) above the Pelorus River the Pelorus Bridge overlooks the Pelorus river, it is hard to judge just how deep the water is at any given time and unfortunately, there have been instances of broken arms, legs, and ribs with some fatalities – no thanks!

 Pelorus River Marlborough Sounds